ikzelf/zbxdb/README.md

 # zbx_discover_oradbs
 bash script that performs the Oracle database discovery.
 Place in in the crontab, for a few times a day, or run in manually on moments that you know a new database has been created, or removed.
 # zbx_alertlog.sh
-A bash script that runs as an user command, by the agent, that connects to all instances on the host and discovers all log.xml files for alert monitoring
+A bash script that runs as an user command, by the agent, that connects to all instances on the host and discovers all log.xml files for alert monitoring.
+Replaced by zbx_alertlog.py, that also runs on Windows.
+# zbx_alertlog.py
+A python script that is supposed to run on the Oracle database server.
+It connects to all detected instances, reads the v$diag_info for the correct log.xml location. zbx_alertlog.py also checks for existence of the log.xml and creates an empty file if it does not -yet- exist -anymore-.
+Since the zabbix agent that is going to read the alert log.xml runs in the zabbix account and not oracle, permissions are modified to 744.
+The lld array is sent to zabbix using zabbix-sender (and written to zbx_alertlog.lld)

 # modules
 # drivererrors